Dx55/cyberdropdl-go/README.md

 This is a project made purely for fun, as a test for my Go skills and as a joking challenge for me to not use any dependency.

+Feel free to issue a problem or give an advice.

 Usage (Linux):
 ```
 ./cyberdropdl <cyberdrop link>